 Public Health Scotland (PHS) is working with the UK Health Security Agency (UKHSA), Public Health Wales and Northern Ireland HSC Health Protection Agency to monitor and respond to potential and confirmed cases of monkeypox in the UK.

-“Public Health Scotland is aware of an individual in Scotland who is confirmed to have monkeypox.
+“PHS is aware of an individual in Scotland who is confirmed to have monkeypox.
 The affected individual is being managed and treated in line with nationally agreed protocols and guidance.